ColbyEcology/ColbyEcology.github.io/298/ProblemSet1.md

 		legend(x = "topright", bty = "n", col = c("black", "red", "blue"), lty = 1, legend = c("Susceptible (R)", "Latent (L)", "Infectious (E)"), cex = 0.75)
 ```

-2. In the SIR model there are two parameters: the transmission rate, \\(\beta\\), and the recovery rate, \\(\gamma\\).
+2. In the SIR model there are two parameters: the transmission rate, *&beta;*, and the recovery rate, *&gamma;*.
 Bounding these parameters between 0 and 1, please qualitatively describe the four outcomes for the following scenarios:
 	- relatively large transmission and large recovery rates
 	- relatively large transmission and small recovery rates
 	- relatively small transmission and large recovery rates